daadhaymour/daadhaymour/README.md

 ## Hi there👋

-୨ৎ I'm Daad Haymour, a third year student in Software and Mechatronics Engineering at the University of Calgary
+୨ৎ I'm Daad Haymour, a fourth year student in Software and Mechatronics Engineering at the University of Calgary

 ୨ৎ Currently learning more about: App/web development, AI/ML, and Cybersecurity